JDACS4C-IMPROVE/TCRP_pipeline/README.md

 - `code/baselines/baseline_DRUG.py`
 - `code/model/MAML_DRUG.py`
 - `code/pipelines/prepare_complete_run.py`
-## Quick Start:
+## Running the Code
 - make a "results" directory in this repository
-- generate baseline and MAMl performances in predicting drug response in PDTC cells by executing the bash script /code/run
-- this script will run the scripts PDTC_commands.sh and MAML_commands.sh respectively.
-- move the output directroy, `merged_performances`, to the "data" directory
-- run the file /code/tcrp/model_comparisons/1-gather-baselines-and-fewshot.ipynb to get the comparison figures.
-## End to End
-- make a "results" directory in this repository
-- copy the `data/merged` folder from [TCRP_data](https://github.com/emilyso-99/TCRP_data) to this repository, under the "data" directory
+- copy the `data/merged` folder from [TCRP_data](https://github.com/emilyso-99/TCRP_data) to this repository, under the "data" directory (notebook from TCRP_data must be run to generate merged data)
 - run the file `/code/tcrp/pipelines/prepare_complete_run.py` with run_mode (line 31) set to "baseline". (you may have to change paths to the code and data folder throughout the code)
 - run the file `/code/tcrp/pipelines/prepare_complete_run.py` with run_mode (line 31) set to "tcrp". (you may have to change paths to the code and data folder throughout the code)
 - run the "run" file.
 Performance results will be saved to your results directory, fewshot data will be saved to your data directory.